Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Preliminaries

-In addition to that, a new operator is introduced for shorter representations.
-This is a map that transfers a rank-$p$ tensor field to a rank-$(n - p)$ tensor field defined on an $n$-dimensional space time manifold such that
+A new operator, termed a bar-dual operator, is introduced for shorter representations of long formulae as follows: A map that transfers the rank-$p$ tensor to the rank-$(n - p)$ tensor is defined in an $n$-dimensional spacetime manifold according to